 What to do next

-When a deadlock or transaction blocking occurs on your database instance, you can use information such as thread IDs from the lock analysis to analyze the execution of related transactions in SQL Explorer and Audit.
-This helps identify the cause of lock waits.
-For example, after a transaction starts and updates a number of data rows, those rows are locked by the transaction.
-If the transaction runs for a long time and is not committed or rolled back (either explicitly or implicitly), subsequent sessions or transactions that try to update the same data rows will enter a LOCK WAIT state.
+When a deadlock or transaction blocking occurs, use thread IDs from the lock analysis to trace related transactions in SQL Explorer and Audit and identify the cause of lock waits.
+For example, after a transaction updates a number of data rows, those rows are locked.
+If the transaction is not committed or rolled back (either explicitly or implicitly) for a long time, subsequent sessions or transactions that try to update the same rows enter a LOCK WAIT state.